 Written exercises both in class and assigned as homework will reinforce the inflectional patterns of Latin and aid in memorization.
-Students will have regular practice reading, analyzing structure, and translating Latin into English.
+Students will have regular practice reading Latin, translating into English, and composing Latin sentences.
+Oral drill and recitation will establish proper pronunciation.
 Quizzes and exams will ensure that students memorize vocabulary, declensions, and conjugations, and that they understand how to put these elements together in smooth translation.